Seraph on the Suwanee: The intersectionality of race and class

 The fact that Seraph on the Suwanee focuses on White characters differentiates it from the remainder of Hurston's novels.
 Indeed, Arvay's life is informed by the fact that she is a White, formerly impoverished woman.
 Having grown up in a small White town, she speaks of "heathens" of other nations that must be introduced to Christ; likewise, her opinion of African American characters is also clouded with racist prejudice (73).
 She even suspects the Corragios due to the fact that they are part Portuguese.
 I Arvay is insecure about her femininity, relationship with Jim, and her Whiteness, which becomes plainly obvious as she denounces the Corragios while also commenting on the attractiveness of their daughter.
-She also suggests that t hey are influencing Jim and her children.
-Arvay, therefore, desires to occupy a higher social status by deriving privilege form her race.
+She also suggests that they are influencing Jim and her children.
+Arvay, therefore, desires to occupy a higher social status by deriving privilege from her race.

 Throughout the novel, Arvay begins to appreciate her increasing social status.
 Literary scholar Laura Dubek argues that Arvay's benefits from Black labor; Jim's association with the Colored Town is how he manages to gain his wealth.
 Indeed, Joe and Corragio are the ones that aid Jim in accumulating the Meserve's wealth, though neither of them would be able to occupy the class that Jim and Arvay do.